johnnguyencodes/remix-tailwind-vite-boilerplate/README.md

 This repo is a boilerplate for new Remix hobby projects I will build.
 It includes the following out of the box:

+- React v18.2.0
+- Remix v2.4.1
+  - RemixDevTools v3.6.2
+    - See this [Youtube link](https://www.youtube.com/watch?v=VZH9cmeSwnc) for a walk-through along with a Remix Forge demo
+    - Installed, but not used yet
-- Tailwind CSS, and the following plugins:
+- Tailwind CSS v3.4.0, and the following plugins:
   - The theme has been extended with the following:
     - `xs` as an additional breakpoint at 375px minimum
     - `Inter var` as the Font Family